Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning: Experiment

+{\textbf{Evaluation Metrics}} come from existing work for iris segmentation and semantic segmentation, including E1 (the average segmentation error rate), F1 (the harmonic mean of precision and recall), IoU (intersection over union, the extent of overlap of the segmentation prediction and segmentation mask), Acc (the ratio of the correctly segmented region over the segmentation mask).
+Besides, we visualize the segmentation comparison map for qualitative comparison.
+In the segmentation comparison map, true positive (correct prediction), false positive (wrong prediction in the non-iris region), and true negative pixels (wrong prediction in the iris region) are marked in blue, red, and green, respectively.

+{\textbf{Data Augmentation}} is performed to enrich the data diversity, including\footnote{We used the image augmentation library Albumentations and adopted its default parameters.} (1) grid distortion with random distorting coefficient, (2) four-point perspective transform with random distances of the subimage's corners from the full image's corners (3) rotation at a random angle between -60 and 60.
+(4) spatial translation in x and y axis with random shift factor.

-In subsequent experiments, we implement IrisUsformer on Pytorch, and set hyper-parameters as the following description.
-In the proposed method, there are two hyper-parameters for the proposed methods, a trade-off parameter in Eq.~\ref{final} and a smoothing factor in Eq.~\ref{uncertainty_dice}.
-We recommend $\alpha=0.001$ and $\epsilon=1$.
-As for optimizer, we employ mini-batch AdamW with a cyclical learning rate policy for 30000 iterations to train our model.
+{\textbf{Parameters}} are set as the following description.
+In the proposed method, we recommend $\alpha=0.001$ (Eq.~\ref{final}).
+As for the optimizer, we employ AdamW with a cyclical learning rate policy for 30000 iterations to train our model.
 Under the cyclic learning rate policy, the optimizer has a minimum learning rate of $10^{-5}$ and a maximum of $10^{-3}$.
 The cycle length is set to 4000.
 We adopt the batch size of 10.
-To increase the data diversity, we borrow the data augmentation in IrisParseNet~\cite{wang2020towards} but remove the random blur.

-For iris semantic, previous competitions and works provide private quantitative indices for iris segmentation.
-We employ E1 (the average segmentation error rate) and F1 (the harmonic mean of precision and recall, it is equivalent to DICE for binary segmentation) to evaluate the proposed method.
-In addition, our experiment also adopts some general evaluation indices for semantic segmentation, such as mIoU and Acc.

-\subsection{Segmentation comparison}
+\subsection{Segmentation Comparison}

-This section conducts segmentation experiments on three datasets to evaluate the proposed IrisUsformer.
-Here, we compare with seven representative iris segmentation approaches to demonstrate the effectiveness of IrisUsformer, including one non-deep learning model (RTV-L1~\cite{zhao2015accurate}), five CNN models (MFCNs~\cite{liu2016accurate}, CNNHT~\cite{hofbauer2019exploiting}, BiseNetv2~\cite{yu2018bisenet, yu2020bisenet}, U-Net~\cite{ronneberger2015u}, IrisParseNet~\cite{wang2020towards}) and one transformer model(Swin-base~\cite{liu2021Swin}).
-We preferentially records the experimental results in IrisParseNet~\cite{wang2020towards} as the best performance of the compared methods and reports our reimplemented results as the supplement.